tbyerly/agility2018-dhd/docs/class3/module2/lab2.rst

 ..
 NOTE:: The screens show different info, why? **Device Dos** shows the status of all vectors for that profile and the current status and rates.
 Use the last lesson to adjust thresholds of the current attacks to see different results.

 ..
-HINT:: Manual thresholds under **Dos Overview** >> Filter Type >> Device Dos.
+HINT:: Manual thresholds under **Dos Overview** >> **Filter Type** >> **Device DoS**.
 Scroll down and see all the vectors and rates.
 Adjust if you desire.

-- Change the View Filter and see how you get different Views of some of he same data in a different context.
+- Change the View Filter and see how you get different Views of some of the same data in a different context.

+- Make sure you adjust the filter to **Protected Object** and select **ServerNet**.
+This will show the status of the protected object, not the device level protection.

 - Navigate to **Visibility >> Dashboard**.
 Explore the amount of rich data returned.
 Hover over the attacks.
 Scroll down and see what information is supplied.